1ukah/pwn_ext/README.md

 # To-do
 - Noclip
-- Get forward and strafe fraction from m_locaplayer interface
+- Get forward and strafe fraction from m_localplayer interface

 I made this project to learn and improve my Memory Manipulation and Reverse Engineering skills.